ryukau/VSTPlugins/docs/manual/SevenDelay/SevenDelay_en.md

 Toggle LFO phase hold.
 This may be useful for live performance.

 ## Change Log
+- 0.1.3
+  - Fixed smoothing algorithm to prevent blow up.
+  - Fixed a bug that LFO Hold on/off was inverted.
+  - Removed a modulation from LFO to allpass mixing.
 - 0.1.2
   - Changed internal parameter structure.
   - Changed UI looks.